SerialDescriptor

 }

-For a classes that are represented as a single primitive value, PrimitiveSerialDescriptor builder function can be used instead.
+For classes that are represented as a single primitive value, PrimitiveSerialDescriptor builder function can be used instead.

 Consistency violations

-Not stable for inheritance
+Not for implementation

-SerialDescriptor interface is not stable for inheritance in 3rd party libraries, as new methods might be added to this interface or contracts of the existing methods can be changed.
-This interface is safe to build using buildClassSerialDescriptor and PrimitiveSerialDescriptor, and is safe to delegate implementation to existing instances.
+SerialDescriptor interface should not be implemented in 3rd party libraries, as new methods might be added to this interface when kotlinx.serialization adds support for new Kotlin features.
+This interface is safe to use and construct via buildClassSerialDescriptor, PrimitiveSerialDescriptor, and SerialDescriptor factory function.

 Properties